kinzeyfranks/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x07 even more pointers arrays and strings
+ Even more pointers, arrays and strings